JuliaDiff/Capstan.jl/README.md

 # Capstan

-A WIP Cassette-based automatic differentiation package for the Julia language.
+Cassette-based automatic differentiation for the Julia language.

-This package is a prototype, and generally will not be usable by normal users until a stable version of Cassette is released (hopefully in the Julia 1.x timeframe).
+Right now, this package is simply a proof-of-concept.
+It generally will not be usable by normal users until a stable version of Cassette is released (hopefully in the Julia 1.x timeframe).
+It also is not necessarily kept up-to-date with the latest version of Cassette.

-Capstan takes the stance that users should only ever have to think about the differentiability of their *algorithms*, not their *code*.

-Planned features include:
+Planned features for an initial release include:

+- no user-visible cumbersome custom array/number types
+- works even with concrete dispatch/structural type constraints
+- official support for complex differentiation
+- safe nested/higher-order differentiation
+- API for custom perturbation/sensitivity seeding
-- forward-mode and reverse-mode operation
+- user-extensible scalar and tensor derivative definitions
 - mixed-mode fused broadcast optimizations
-- works even with Julia code containing concrete dispatch/structural type constraints
-- complex differentiation
-- works both on GPU and CPU
-- user-extensible scalar and tensor derivative definitions
-- API for custom perturbation seeding
 - configurable dynamic and static execution modes

-- nested/higher-order differentiation
+Planned features for future releases include:

+- support for both GPU and CPU
-- tape-level sparsity optimizations
+- higher-order sparsity exploitation (edge-pushing)
-- dependency analysis (e.g. simplifying multivariable chain rule application/compiling away needless additions)
+- per-region dynamism for subgraphs